chirindaopensource/priced_risk_in_corporate_bonds/README.md

 -   Credit to **Alexander Dickerson, Philippe Mueller, and Cesare Robotti** for the foundational theoretical framework, the rigorous econometric design, and the exposure of data-construction errors in prior literature.
 -   This project is built upon the exceptional tools provided by the open-source community.
 Sincere thanks to the developers of the scientific Python ecosystem, particularly the **NumPy**, **Pandas**, **SciPy**, and **Statsmodels** contributors.

+--

+*This README was generated based on the structure and content of the `priced_risk_in_corporate_bonds_draft.ipynb` notebook and follows best practices for research software documentation.*